EasyCare Sheep Society Sale 2023 - Carlisle Market 2023 Society sale date is Friday 29th September

 If you are MV accredited you will need to provide the paperwork beforehand to the auction mart and they will provide separate accommodation.
 All MV accredited stock is sold first into a clean ring.
 The Society does not currently require all stock to be MV accredited.
 Most, if not all markets ask that stock is dipped or jabbed for scab.
 Withdrawal dates must be noted and stated on the entry form.

 With regards other health checks, if the vendor has carried out certain procedures e.g. Heptovac, worming etc we ask that this is made known prior to the sale so it can be put in the particulars.
-If blood tests have been taken to establish a ram's myostatin status or scrapie status, again the reports for these tests must be shown to the market and the information presented in the particulars.
+If NASAL tests have been taken to establish a ram's myostatin status AND scrapie status, again the reports for these tests must be shown to the market and the information presented in the particulars.
 We also recommend you laminate copies of the test results and put them on the selling pen as it makes it clear to prospective purchasers what they are buying.
-Provide the results to the purchaser after the sale so they have the results for their own records.
+Vendors must provide the results to the purchaser after the sale so they have the results for their own records.

 Any further health checks are entirely at the vendors discretion we would simply say that it is good farming practice to isolate newly purchased stock for a period to assess their health.